Driving Long-Term Recovery across Impacted Communities

 • 501c3 nonprofit organizations that provide home repairs or new construction services to homeowners impacted by a presidentially declared disaster in IA declared counties.

-• Organizations that are committed to ensuring survivors receive all eligible award funds from FEMA, the Small Business Administration (SBA), or any insurance they carry.
+• Organizations that are committed to ensuring impacted individuals receive all eligible award funds from FEMA, the Small Business Administration (SBA), or any insurance they carry.
 SBP is available to provide training and support on this requirement.

 • Organizations repairing homes for the first time are welcome and encouraged to apply.